Search by Keyword

 ‘Take one’ broke down just after the first measure because Paul slowly counted down the song as a straight 4/4 beat instead of a swing beat.
 When it was quickly apparent that this wasn’t what they intended, Paul then demonstrated the correct feel on his bass to clue Ringo in on what was needed for the song.
 ‘Take two’ had the correct tempo and feel, but broke down in the third measure of the first verse when John finished his first lyric line.
 He slurred the words “Mr. Kite, theeere will be a show tonight” instead of leaving a small gap between the phrases, which spurred Paul to instruct John on how he should sing it.
 “Let’s try and sort of see it as a big, get it in…and all the little breaks that are left for you to sing to,” Paul insists, he then quickly demonstrating to John how he envisioned the lyrics to be sung.

-This instruction from John has been detailed by George Martin many times.
-“He’d make whooshing noises and try to describe what only he could hear in his head, saying he wanted a song ‘to sound like an orange.’…John had said that he wanted to ‘smell the sawdust on the floor,’ wanted to taste the atmosphere of the circus.”
+Concerning John's ideas for overdubs on this song, George Martin relates: “He’d make whooshing noises and try to describe what only he could hear in his head, saying he wanted a song ‘to sound like an orange.’…John had said that he wanted to ‘smell the sawdust on the floor,’ wanted to taste the atmosphere of the circus.”

 Geoff Emerick remembers this conversation in even greater detail: “John, as usual, was full of creative ideas but was having trouble expressing them in practical terms.
 ‘What I want…is some kind of swirly music, you know?’
 George Martin didn’t know.
 Lennon persisted.
 ‘I want the sound of a fairground around my voice; I want to be able to smell the sawdust and the animals.
 I want to feel like I’m at the circus with Mr. Kite and the Hendersons and all that.’…his request didn’t seem all that outlandish, but he wasn’t exactly giving us specific directions in how to achieve his vision, either.”